cisco/cisco-network-puppet-module/README.md

 Switchport mode of the interface.
 To make an interface Layer 3, set `switchport_mode` to 'disabled'.
 Valid values are 'disabled', 'access', 'tunnel', 'fex_fabric', 'trunk', and 'default'.

+###### `channel_group`
+channel_group is an aggregation of multiple physical interfaces that creates a logical interface.
+Valid values are 1 to 4096 and 'default' When we delete channel_group from an interface, the port-channel interface will not be removed.
+If this needs to be removed, use the interface destroy method on the port-channel

 ##### L2 interface config attributes

 ###### `access_vlan`